 Another advanced feature offered by Amasty AMP Pages is integration with Google Analytics.
 This way, you can track user interactions with your mobile pages and analyze the most critical page metrics.
 With this data on hand, you can view the real effectiveness of website performance after applying AMP and see how it affects engagement and conversion rates.

-By installing the Amasty AMP Pages extension, you will drastically increase the page loading speed on the mobile version of your Magento 2 store.
+By installing the Amasty AMP Magento 2 extension, you will drastically increase the page loading speed on the mobile version of your Magento 2 store.
 The module provides a user-friendly backend interface that allows store admins to quickly generate AMP-optimized pages with a custom design.
 Optimized web store performance is key to customer retention, better shopping experience, and improved SEO rankings.
+As for the price, you can buy the Magento 2 AMP pages extension for $149.'